 Graceland; Memphis, Tennessee

-Unless you're a die-hard Elvis Presley fan, the $50 you'll spend touring his home can be better spent on more authentic attractions in Memphis, Tennessee (like the Memphis Rock N' Soul Museum).
+Unless you're a die-hard Elvis Presley fan, the $42.50 you'll spend touring his home can be better spent on more authentic attractions in Memphis, Tennessee (like the Memphis Rock N' Soul Museum).

 Walt Disney World; Orlando, Florida

-Times Square; New York, New York
+Times Square, New York